 The best way to research grant prospects is with Foundation Directory Online (FDO).
 Foundation Center's searchable database gives you the most comprehensive and accurate information you can find on grantmakers and their grants.
 You can search based on subject area, geography, grantmaker type, trustee names, and many other search fields.
 See a sample record.

-To use it from your own computer, you can choose from two subscription plans that you can renew by the month or year.
+Use FDO on your own computer by choosing from two subscription plans, depending on the depth of information you need.
 You can also use FDO for free at one of our 400+ Funding Information Network locations worldwide.

 We also offer these free online resources for finding grants:

 - FDO Quick Start: Search by name, city, state, ZIP, or EIN to get contact details, basic grantmaker information and links to recent 990s.

 - Foundation Landscapes: Working in partnership with funders and philanthropy networks, Foundation Center develops free custom web portals on selected subjects.
 These sites, which are constantly updated, provide a targeted look at the community of funders and recipients working on a common issue.
 Click on the interactive funding maps at these Foundation Landscapes sites: